breadthe/sd-buddy/README.md

 ![2022-09-11-sd-buddy-security-3](https://user-images.githubusercontent.com/17433578/189551763-c49bf16e-82b5-496a-a81d-a48ef3329af7.png)

+## Windows and Linux builds

+For a short time there were Linux and Windows builds available.
+I disabled those for several reasons.

+1. This project is optimized around the M1 Mac flavor of Stable Diffusion.
+2. Even though Stable Diffusion can be installed on Windows, certain "magic" I employed around determining which is the last generated image dictates that this will remain a Mac build for now.
+I'll have to change this at some point since it's not ideal.
+3. The "magic" mentioned on #2 may actually work in Linux but I don't have a way to test it.
+If you do have a Linux environment with Stable Diffusion installed and are willing to build this app yourself, please give it a try and let me know in a new Discussions topic.
+4. In the end I kept only the Mac build because it makes GitHub Actions CI faster to have 1 build instead of 3.

 ## Building the app

 In addition to the above, if you want to build the Mac binary yourself, first install the [Tauri environment + CLI](https://tauri.app/v1/guides/getting-started/prerequisites) (including the Rust CLI + Cargo), then clone this repo and run: